ggerganov/ggml/docs/gguf.md

   - `bloom`
   - `falcon`
   - `rwkv`
-- **`general.quantization_version: uint32`**: version of quantization scheme.
+- **`general.quantization_version: uint32`**: The version of the quantization format.
 Not required if the model is not quantized (i.e. no tensors are quantized).
 If any tensors are quantized, this _must_ be present.
+This is separate to the quantization scheme described in `general.file_type` because the quantization version may change without changing the file type (e.g. the quantization scheme is Q5_K, and the quantization version is 4).
 - **`general.alignment: uint32`**: the global alignment to use, as described above.
 This can vary to allow for different alignment schemes, but it must be a multiple of 8.

 #### General metadata